Yagiz2873/Pandas_1/README.md

 A column may have different values.
 We might want to see how many values this column has.
 Especially for categorical columns.
 So, We can use value_counts() method to see or we can see value_counts() and .shape[0] altogether to see as percentage and I think we should separate numerical and categorical columns from each other that can be found altogether in df.columns

 We can use .dtypes and info() to see dataset's columns' types and whether they have null values.
 We use .read_csv() method to get dataset from excel that has a .csv extension.
-We should copy() method for avoid changing main dataset.
+We should use .copy() method for avoid changing main dataset.
 That way, we may use the copy of the main dataset.

 Creating a new column in a dataset is easy. dataset["new_column_name"] = new_value format will be enough but all records will have the same value for that column.
 We can change this values by using loops, conditions etc